raquo/Airstream/README.md

 EventStream is a reactive variable that represents a stream of discrete events.

 EventStream has no concept of "current value".
-It is a stream of events, and there is no such thing as a "current event".
+It is a stream of discrete events, and there is no such thing as a "current event".

 EventStream is a **lazy** observable.
 That means that it will not receive or process events unless it has at least one Observer listening to it (more on this below).

 Generally, when you add an Observer to a stream, it starts to send events to the observer from that point on.
-Certain special streams could potentially have custom code in them overriding this behaviour.
-We strive for obviousness.

 The result of calling `observable.addObserver(observer)(owner)` or `observable.foreach(onNext)(owner)` is a Subscription.
 To remove the observer manually, you can call `subscription.kill()`, but usually it's the `owner`'s job to do that.
 Hold that thought for now, read about owners later in the [Ownership](#ownership) section.

 ### Laziness

-Before exploring Signals, let's outline how exactly laziness works in Airstream.
+Before exploring Signals, the other kind of Observable, let's outline how exactly laziness works in Airstream.
 All Airstream Observables are lazy, but we will use EventStream-s here to make our explanation less abstract.

 Every Observable has zero or more observers – both "external" observers that you add manually using `addObserver` or `foreach` methods, and InternalObserver-s.
 More on those soon.